cydlos/cydlos/README.md

 I have a degree in History & a master's in Ancient History, and I worked for some time as a researcher.
 I speak Portuguese 🇧🇷, English 🇺🇸, Spanish 🇪🇸, French 🇫🇷 & I've been studying/trying to learn German 🇩🇪 for the last 2 years (yes, I started studying during the pandemics).
 In 2020, I started to learn Python on my own, but it wasn't until 2022, being part of the batch #946 in Le Wagon, that I effectively decided for my career as a webdev and started learning new skills as a developer.

-I'm always willing (and eager!) to learn new skills — for the pleasure of learning as much as for how useful they are.
+I'm always willing (and eager!) to learn new skills — for the pleasure of learning as much as for how useful they can be.

 <br><br>